apostrophecms/apostrophe-documentation/docs/modules/apostrophe-schemas/index.md

 Note that areas are *always* indexed.
 ### getFieldType(*typeName*)

+### addFilters(*schema*, *options*, *cursor*)
+Given a schema and a cursor, add filter methods to the cursor for each of the fields in the schema, based on their field type, if supported by the field type.
+If a field name exists in `options.override` this is done even if such a filter is already present on the cursor object.
+### joinFilterChoices(*field*, *cursor*, *valueField*)
+You don't need to call this.
+It is called for you when you invoke `toChoices` for any cursor filter based on a join.
+It delivers an array of choice objects to its callback.
+### addJoinSlugFilter(*field*, *cursor*, *suffix*)
+You don't need to call this.
+It is called for you as part of the mechanism that adds cursor filter methods for all joins.

+If you named your join properly (leading _), you also get a filter *without* the `_` that accepts slugs rather than ids - it's suitable for public use in URLs (and it's good naming because the public would find the _ weird).

+If you're wondering, you should have had the leading _ anyway to keep it from persisting the loaded data for the join back to your doc, which could easily blow mongodb's doc size limit and in any case is out of data info in your database.

 ### pageServe(*req*)
 When a page is served to a logged-in user, make sure the session contains a blessing for every join configured in schemas for doc types
 ### bless(*req*, *schema*)
+Bless a schema.
+Makes a note in the user's session that the various area, widget and array schema options found within this schema are genuine.
+This allows the server to later re-render those things based on new edits without the need for sanitization of the options being sent back by the browser, provided the option set was blessed in this manner.
+### sortedDistinct(*property*, *cursor*, *callback*)
+Fetch the distinct values for the specified property via the specified cursor and sort them before delivering them to the callback as the second argument.
+Like `toDistinct`, but sorted.
+A convenience used by the standard filters for many field types.
+### cursorFilterInterested(*cursor*, *name*)
+For most cursor filters, if the value is undefined or null, the filter should do nothing.
+This method implements that test.
 ## Nunjucks template helpers
 ### toGroups(*fields*)